Getting Started with JMeter - A Basic Tutorial

 In this example, you can see the tests were successful because the results show green icons.
 On the right, you can see more detailed results, like load time, connect time, errors, the request data, the response data, etc. You can also save the results if you want to.

 Congratulations!
 That was your first script.
-Now let’s create a second one and add parameters to it.
+Now let’s continue this JMeter tutorial by creating a second one and adding parameters to it.
 Whereas the first script simply searched for flights, this script will search, then choose a flight.

 How do you simulate that?